-- Avoid unnecessary exposure to or use of chemicals, particularly garden and indoor pesticides;
+- Avoid unnecessary exposure to or use of chemicals, particularly garden and indoor chemicals.

 - Minimise the use of personal care and cosmetic products containing hazardous chemicals, especially during and before pregnancy.

-- Keep rooms well aired and vacuum clean and dust regularly to remove chemicals that can be found indoors, including in dust.
+- Keep rooms well aired and vacuum clean and dust regularly to remove chemicals that can be found indoors.